LXShades/comp240_production/docs/press_kit.md

 Your goal is simple: you must return to your castle before dinnertime to defeat the evil **MEGA KITTEN**.
 Along the way, your precision frogging skills will be tested by the treacherous rivers, piranhas, grumpy bugs, ruthless cat minions... and more deadly hazards!

+Check out some of the mechanics in action!
+[VIDEO GOES HERE]

+## USPs
+* Using your versatile tongue, traverse the environments on new way with a free-flowing momentum-based swinging ability
+* Using the Sword's mysterious powers, chat with the **objects** of the world and find out what they have to say!
+* Using your feet, walk through some silky fine grass.
+It's really nice grass.
+The finest triangular grass known to games.

 ## Gallery
 *Click an image to enlarge it!*
 [![Rana crossing an unstable bridge](screenie5_tn.png)](screenie5.png)